rencore/customization-guide/guide.md

 Long-running operations (on-premises)|Do|When you want to develop long-running operations for SharePoint on-premises you can do this with scheduled tasks.
 Here you can choose for PowerShell (optional in combination with SP PnP PowerShell) or a console app.
 Modern team sites|Do|Actively developed and invested in.
 Regularly extended with new features.
 Group different workloads like conversations, documents and tasks to better facilitate collaboration.
 Also, offer native support for mobile devices.
 Communication sites|Do|Actively developed and invested in.
 Regularly extended with new features.
 While not a full-featured replacement for classic publishing sites just yet, they become more powerful as more capabilities are being added.
 Also, offer native support for mobile devices.
+Hub sites|Do|Powerful capability to organize sites in your portal.